jbranchaud/til/javascript/immutable-remove-with-the-spread-operator.md

 It only took a couple lines of code and immutability is baked in.

-There may be a couple edge cases that are not handled in this solution, but you get the general idea.
+There may be a couple edge cases that are not handled in this solution (e.g.
+`remove(list, -1)`), but you get the general idea.